TripAdvisor: Solid Balance Sheet Is A Valued Quality In This Environment

 The key point here is that the final financial result to the business this year remains unknown as there is significant uncertainty in regards to the timetable for the course of the outbreak.
 That being said, at least for Q1, it's likely most of January and the first half of February were business as usual given the outbreak situation only began to deteriorate in the latter half of the month.

 We assume the Q2 quarter will generate only a minimal level of booking transactions through April.
-Some of the existing advertising revenues and travel reviews site traffic will support some cash flow.
+Some of the existing advertising revenues and travel reviews on site will support some cash flow.
 In terms of operating expenses, it's possible TripAdvisor reduces its own level of marketing for a few weeks during this time which could limit overall operating expenses.
 Nevertheless, we expect a loss for the full year 2020.

 Analysis and Forward-Looking Commentary

 Recognizing the unprecedented situation, there is still a consensus that the virus will be contained, and people will eventually return to normal daily activities later this year.
 Whether that occurs in a few weeks or a few months, we expect the global travel industry to begin a recovery process and TripAdvisor will be well-positioned to benefit from those trends.
-There is a thought that some pent-up demand among portions of consumers for vacations and tourism (beyond simply being quarantined) can lead to a surge of activity when the virus threat is eliminated.
+There is a thought that some pent-up demand among portions of consumers for vacations and tourism (beyond simply being quarantined) can lead to a surge in activity when the virus threat is eliminated.

 The strength of the TripAdvisor business comes down to its balance sheet that ended 2019 with a cash and equivalents position of $319 million and no outstanding debt.
 This condition means the company can better manage the near-term challenges without worrying about liquidity concerns.
 The company also maintains a revolving credit facility of $1.2 billion that should cover any liquidity needs.
 For context, total operating expenses in Q4 of 2019 were $312 million suggesting its cash position could cover an entire quarter of costs.

-We highlight that TripAdvisor's balance sheet position is stronger compared to larger-competitors Expedia Group Inc (EXPE) and Booking Holdings Inc (BKNG).
-EXPE and BKNY reported long-term debt of $4.9 billion and $8.6 billion each, respectively.
+We highlight that TripAdvisor's balance sheet position is stronger compared to larger-competitors Expedia Group, Inc. (EXPE) and Booking Holdings Inc. (BKNG).
+EXPE and BKNG reported long-term debt of $4.9 billion and $8.6 billion, respectively.
 The two companies have a debt to EBITDA leverage ratio of 2.3x and 1.3x, compared to 0.0x for TRIP.

 In the current market environment, with businesses shut down, a trend has been the relative underperformance of companies that are leveraged that will need to cover in some cases significant interest expenses.
 Indeed, EXPE with its higher leverage to the group has underperformed year to date 2020, and down by 57% compared to a 41% decline in TRIP.

-In terms of valuation metrics based on 2019 earnings, we like TRIP's price to free cash flow multiple of 6.8x considering it generated $341 million in free cash flow last year.
-TRIP has traded at a premium to EXPE and BKNG evident by its current P/E multiple of 18.5x compared to 13.7x EXPE and 10.5x for BKNG.
+In terms of valuation metrics based on 2019 earnings, we like TRIP's price to free cash flow multiple of 6.8x, considering it generated $341 million in free cash flow last year.
+TRIP has traded at a premium to EXPE and BKNG, evident from its current P/E multiple of 18.5x compared to 13.7x for EXPE and 10.5x for BKNG.
 We think this is a well-deserved quality premium.

 The risk here is that conditions can deteriorate even further and there are growing concerns of a longer-lasting economic slowdown.
 In this scenario, the operating environment and earnings potential of the company will be lower in the future.
 Even with a reset of expectations, we think TripAdvisor with its differentiated brand and model can maintain and grow its market share.